Skip to content

 Formats

 At the PMC we tailor the design and format of the workshop to the audience and the issue.
 No two workshops are the same.
-If you know our work well, you can get started straight away here.

 The Simultaneous Scenarios format allows participants to work intensively in small groups on different aspects of professional engagement.
 Between two and six scenarios are run simultaneously in different rooms.
 Each scenario explores a different aspect of the professional issues that are being examined.
 Across the course of the workshop participants have the opportunity to engage with each scenario and compare results at the conclusion.
 This is most commonly adopted for large numbers of trainees.